 ASU 2016-02 Leases (Topic 842).
 The FASB amended existing guidance that requires that lessees recognize lease assets and lease liabilities on the balance sheet and disclose key information about leasing arrangements.
 The Company is in the process of determining the effect of the standard on its consolidated operating results and financial condition.
-These amendments are effective for the Company for annual periods beginning after December 15, 2021 and interim periods beginning after December 15, 2022.
+These amendments are effective for the Company for annual periods beginning after December 15, 2021, including interim periods within those fiscal years.